nixworks/public/news/2007/05/31/README.md

 ##### Parliament of Latvia
 ### [ The Parliament of Latvia selects Valdis Zatlers as the new President of Latvia. ](/news/2007/05/31/the-parliament-of-latvia-selects-valdis-zatlers-as-the-new-president-of-latvia.md)
-_Context: President of Latvia, Valdis Zatlers, Parliament of Latvia_
+_Context: Parliament of Latvia, Valdis Zatlers, President of Latvia_

 ##### suicide bomber
 ### [ A suicide bomber explodes in a police recruitment centre in Falluja, Iraq killing at least 20 people. ](/news/2007/05/31/a-suicide-bomber-explodes-in-a-police-recruitment-centre-in-falluja-iraq-killing-at-least-20-people.md)
-_Context: Iraq, Falluja, police, suicide bomber_
+_Context: police, suicide bomber, Falluja, Iraq_

 ##### Nepal
 ### [ Nepal's ruling coalition government announces that elections to a special assembly to write a new constitution will be held in November. ](/news/2007/05/31/nepal-s-ruling-coalition-government-announces-that-elections-to-a-special-assembly-to-write-a-new-constitution-will-be-held-in-november.md)
-_Context: coalition, Nepal, constitution_
+_Context: coalition, constitution, Nepal_

 ##### Taliban
 ### [ Approximately 100 pro-Taliban insurgents attack the home of a government official in northwest Pakistan, killing 13 people. ](/news/2007/05/31/approximately-100-pro-taliban-insurgents-attack-the-home-of-a-government-official-in-northwest-pakistan-killing-13-people.md)
-_Context: Pakistan, Taliban_
+_Context: Taliban, Pakistan_

 ##### Malaysian Federal Court
 ### [ The Malaysian Federal Court rejects the appeal of Christian convert Lina Joy to have the word "Islam" removed from her identity card. ](/news/2007/05/31/the-malaysian-federal-court-rejects-the-appeal-of-christian-convert-lina-joy-to-have-the-word-islam-removed-from-her-identity-card.md)
-_Context: convert, identity card, Lina Joy, Malaysian Federal Court, Christian, Islam_
+_Context: identity card, Christian, Islam, Malaysian Federal Court, convert, Lina Joy_

 ##### City Council
 ### [ In an unannounced vote, the Philadelphia City Council voted to evict the Cradle of Liberty Council Boy Scouts from the building they have occupied since 1928. ](/news/2007/05/31/in-an-unannounced-vote-the-philadelphia-city-council-voted-to-evict-the-cradle-of-liberty-council-boy-scouts-from-the-building-they-have-o.md)